WebComponentsGuide/webcomponents.guide/learn/javascript/events.md

 notify other parts of your application when a change has happened.

 A really nice feature of events is that they're _loosely coupled_.
-Code that _dispatches_ events doesn't need to worry about whether or not there are any listeners, it can just dispatch an event, and if there are no listeners then nothing will happen.
+Code that _dispatches_ events doesn't need to worry if no listeners exist, it can just dispatch an event, and if no listeners have been added then nothing will happen.
 An event can have lots of listeners too, and when an event gets _dispatched_ it will call each listener in the order that they were added.

 A single class can have as many _different_ events as it wants, and call them in any order or at any time.
 All events are keyed by `type`, so for example a Timer class could have a `'start'` event for whenever the timer starts, a `'stop'`